 There are some flotations that come to the market in two stages.
-Initially there may be a period of conditionally dealing once the company announces the allocation and price of the stock - this typically lasts for three days and is linked to the IPO deal settling on the stock market.
-Any trades during this period are still conditional on the company being listed on the Exchange.
-This can place an extra risk on private investors carrying out conditional dealing, as should the company fail to be listed, all transactions effected during the conditional dealing period would become void.
-Due to this factor there are some elements of trading in the stock which aren’t available, such as buying within an Investment ISA.
+First, there may be a period of conditionally dealing once the company announces the allocation and price of the stock.
+This typically lasts for three days and is linked to the IPO deal settling on the stock market.
+Any trades during this period are still conditional on the company being listed on the exchange.
+This can place an extra risk on private investors carrying out conditional dealing because, should the company fail to be listed, all transactions made during the conditional dealing period would become void.
+Because of this, there are some elements of trading in the stock that aren’t available, such as buying within an investment ISA.

 ‘Unconditional dealing' begins as soon as the stock is fully listed on the exchange and when no further conditions apply to trading.
 Any conditional deals that have been placed must wait until trading has become unconditional before they can be settled.
-At this point investing via an ISA is permitted.
+At this point, investing via an ISA is allowed.